roelfrenkema/trainplicate/README.md

 # trainplicate

-A python application to take care of your FLUX training through the replicate API.
+A python application to take care of your FLUX training through the Replicate API.

 ## Prerequisites

 Get the model [xtuner_llava-phi-3-mini-hf](https://huggingface.co/xtuner/llava-phi-3-mini-hf) from Huggingface.
 You can use other models ofcause but you will be on your own if you need any help.
-Rember where you stored the directory you will need it later.
+Remember where you stored the directory you will need it later.

 ## Installing.